neurotech/edumate-canvas-sync/README.md

 ## TODO

- - Commit SQL statements that formed the VIEWs that `datasets.js` references to repo
  - Add support for manually running specific datasets on-demand via HTTP request with optional Slack messaging support i.e.
    1. A request is received: `GET /sync/sub-accounts`
    - Run the appropriate dataset